MauritzOrlinski/formal-logic-evaluator/README.md

 This program can interpret simple expressions of formal logic and evaluates the truth value for you.

 # Installation
 Just download logic_parser.py and have a fitting Python version on your PC.
-No other modules are needed.
+No other modules are needed (this is supposed to stay so in future).
 All code was written and tested in version ```Python 3.8.10``` and will definitely not work in some older versions because of the type annotations.

 # Usage